 Ride Cable Car

-Make sure to purchase a City Pass as it includes unlimited cable car rides as well as entry to many other attractions that should be on you 24 hours in San Francisco list.
+Make sure to purchase a City Pass, as it includes unlimited cable car rides as well as entry to many other attractions that should be on your 24 hours in San Francisco list.

 Jump On The Hop On-Hop Off Bus

-Jumping on the hop on-hop off bus you can tackle many stops very easily, and you decide if you want to get off and explore that area any further.
-All the tours are fully guided, and our last guide was not only full of information but HILARIOUS!
+Jumping on the hop-on-hop-off bus, you can tackle many stops very easily, and you can decide if you want to get off and explore that area any further.
+All the tours are fully guided, and our last guide was not only full of information but was also HILARIOUS!
 We went on both of the routes they offer.

 The downtown tour hit the following stops: Fisherman’s Wharf (where we started & ended the tour), Ferry building and farmer’s market, Union Square, Chinatown, and North Beach.

 The Golden Gate & Sausalito tour visited: the Golden Gate Bridge crossing over this iconic bridge, The Presidio, Ghirardelli Square hop off for some famous chocolates, Palace of Fine Arts, and Sausalito make sure to hop off for some amazing bay views.

 Sail Underneath The Golden Gate Bridge & Around Alcatraz

 Sure, you can walk across the Golden Gate Bridge, but some of my favorite photos are from cruising to it!

 If you invest in the City Pass, a Blue & Gold fleet cruise is included.
 Not only does this the blue & gold fleet tour underneath the Golden Gate Bridget it also sails around Alcatraz Island.
 It’s a fully narrated tour, and it is great to hear all the history between both iconic sights.